DonghaoWu/AWS/AWS-SAA/Serverless-Architecture.md

 #### `Comment:`
 1. Both messages in SQS queues are same, they are from SNS and created in Lambda function. (`TotalNotifier`)

+2. By now you should have received a new email from HighAlert that includes an alert about customer C2’s high account balance.
+That same message was also sent to your two Simple Queue Service queues, ready to be picked up by another process.

 --------------------------------------------------------------------